Get to know some of the monks.

 I believe that monastic life fulfills me in many ways and I love being part of a community that prays and works!

-My name is Brother Dominic and I’m from Huntsville, Alabama.
+My name is Father Dominic and I’m from Huntsville, Alabama.
 Before I can remember, I wanted to be an airplane pilot.
 Then one day when I was about sixteen years old, the thought came to me: “I could be a priest and do something radical for God.”
 Immediately I experienced a great sense of peace, but because I had wanted to be a pilot for so long, I tried to dismiss that nagging thought.
 Months later, an opportunity to get my pilot’s license fell through.
 Instead of being sad, like I should have been, I was secretly thrilled that the opportunity had passed me by!
 Finally, I knew I should look into this “voice” calling me to religious life.
 I visited several monasteries and communities, but in the end only one place gave me a deep sense of peace, of being at home.
 So, in 2014, just a year after I graduated high school, I entered Saint Bernard Abbey.
-I professed solemn vows in 2018 and am currently a Monk-Deacon studying for the priesthood.
+I professed solemn vows in 2018 and was ordained a priest in 2022.
 And, seeing as I get motion sick and don’t particularly like heights, it was probably best that God didn’t make me an airplane pilot!

 I came to St. Bernard College from Knoxville, Tennessee, and loved the place.
 My math professor was Father John Capesius, O.S.B.
 He was brilliant and the happiest man I had ever met.
 I like to say I was “charmed” by the elderly Father John to enter the monastery.
 I knew the Sisters of Mercy growing up in school and at the hospital where my mother worked, and admired them and the good work they did, so I knew what religious life was about.